mnoriega-mx/energy-efficiency-trends/Insights.md

 ## Conclusion

 This analysis demonstrates that advancing energy efficiency and adopting renewable energy are not mutually exclusive with economic growth—they are mutually reinforcing.
 Policymakers, climate organizations, and investors all benefit: coordinated infrastructure expansion and renewable adoption drive lasting, inclusive prosperity.
-The moderation effect of electricity access underscores that infrastructural readiness is the linchpin for unlocking the full benefits of the green energy transition.# Insights and Key Findings
+The moderation effect of electricity access underscores that infrastructural readiness is the linchpin for unlocking the full benefits of the green energy transition.